tramyardg/ideIDcard/README.md

 # Image data extraction for ID cards
-Extracts data out of images of identity document (ID) cards.
+Extracts data from images of identity document (ID) cards.
 Data can be saved and used for later.
 ![app image demo](https://github.com/tramyardg/ideIDcard/blob/master/app-demo.png)

 ### Dependencies